 Due to rapid growth and development in life sciences and the increased & unchecked dependency on non-renewable resources.
 Things have taken quite a drastic turn.

 Moreover, non-renewable resources are being depleted at an alarming rate.
 We need to focus on renewable sources, something that can quickly be replenished, without being hazardous to the environment.

 So, in short, to save this world from becoming unbearable to live, we need to shift our focus from the regular economy to bioeconomy.

 Currently, many countries are implementing various strategies that promote bioeconomy, like banning the use of plastic bags.

 For example, in China, which is considered one of the leading countries in the production of electricity from coal.
 They are now shifting towards safer, renewable sources like solar energy and wind.

 Bio-scientists have been shifted and successful in creating lab-grown meat.
 The purpose of lab-meat is to tackle the current antibiotic resistance and transfer of diseases from animals to humans.

 Similarly, a group of researchers in Pakistan has successfully isolated a fungus species, which can degrade plastic.
 A great discovery to tackle current plastic pollution.

-Pakistan, a country in South Asia, focusing on biogas production on a larger scale, to curb natural gas consumption.
-Also being among the world leading producers of plastic waste; currently utilize plastic degrading fungi, to reduce plastic waste.
+Countries like India and Pakistan, focusing on biogas production on a larger scale, to curb natural gas consumption.

-Via bioeconomy, we can find solutions for many problems that we all are facing globally.
-Through Bioeconomy, we can tackle global warming, waste management, energy sustainability, food production, and more.
+Through bioeconomy, we can find solutions for many problems that we all are facing globally.
+We can tackle global warming, waste management, energy sustainability, food production, and more.